 Cats have a reputation for being one of the most vocal domesticated animals.
 They frequently meow to communicate with their owners and other felines.
-But why do cats meow?
+But why do cats start to meow?

 As it turns out, cats use vocalization to express various messages.
 The following are some of the most common reasons why cats meow:

 Cats meow to get their owner’s attention.
 They may want to play, be fed, or seek affection.
 If your cat is meowing excessively, it could be trying to tell you something.

 Cats may meow as a form of greeting to their owners or other felines.
 It’s a way of acknowledging their presence and showing affection.
 If your cat meows when you come home from work, they’re probably saying hello!

 Cats can be demanding creatures.
 They may meow to order food, water, or access to a particular area.
 If a cat is meowing persistently, it might be because they want something.